 1. Introduction 34 2.
 Materials and Methods 36 2.1.
 Caldicellulosiruptor bescii cultivation 36 2.2.
 Feedstock descriptions 36 2.3.
-Experimental systems for pre-digestion and anaerobic digestion 36 2.3.1.
-Lab-scale system and experiments with WAS and anaerobically digested WAS (DWAS) 36 2.3.2.
+Experimental systems for pre-digestion and anaerobic digestion 36 1.
+Introduction 36 2.3.2.
 Bench-scale system and experiments with dairy manure, WAS, and various other wastes 36 2.3.3.
-Pilot plant and experiments with dairy manure 37 2.4.
-Analytical methods 37 2.4.1.
-Analysis of biogas for CH_4 and CO_2 concentrations 37 2.5.
+Pilot plant and experiments with dairy manure 37 2.3.2.
+Delete scale system and experiments with dairy manuel, which and various order wases1432.3.3.
+Pilot plant and experiments with dairy manuel.1432.4.
+Analytical methods.1432.4.1.
+Analysis of biogas for $CH_4$ and $CO_2$ concentrations.1432.5.
+Stoichmetric relations between biogas yield or methane yield and VS destruction.143 37 2.4.1.
+Analysis of biogas for $CH_4$ and $CO_2$ concentrations 37 2.5.
 Stoichiometric relations between biogas yield or methane yield and VS destruction 37 3.
-Results and Discussion 37 3.1.
-Results of preliminary experiments on various wastes 37 3.2.
+Results and Discussion ;7 3.1.
+Results of preliminary experiments on various wastes ; 37 3.2.
 Results of experiments on WAS and DWAS 38 3.3.
 Results of experiments on dairy manure 38 3.4.
-Summary of results 40 3.5.
-Optimizing pre-digestion 40 4.
-Conclusions and future directions .0 41 Acknowledgments $\frac{1}{41}$ References $\frac{1}{41}$
+Summary of results 4C 3.5.
+Optimizing pre-digestion 10 2.5.
+Solution of the relations between blog system of the under yield and vis destructions.
+143 3.
+Results and Discussion.
+143 3.1.
+Results of preliminary experiments on various wastes.
+143 3.2.
+Results of experiments on WAS and DWAS.
+143 3.3.
+Results of experiments on dairy manure.
+143 3.4.
+Summary of results.
+143 3.5.
+Optimizing pre-digestion.
+144 4.
+Conclusions and future directions.
+144 Acknowledgments.
+144 144 144 145 144 146 144 11 Acknowledgments 11 References 11

 Abbreviations

 AD Anaerobic digestion

 ASB Anaerobic secretome bioreactor

 COD Chemical oxygen demand

 CSTR Continuously stirred tank reactor

 DWAS (anaerobically) Digested waste activated sludge

 IBR Induced bed reactor

 LTHP Low temperature hydrolysis process

 TFS Total Fixed Solids, defined as solids remaining after heating in air at 550°C

 THP Thermal hydrolysis process

 TS Total Solids, defined as mass remaining after drying at 105°C

 TSS Total Suspended Solids, defined as mass captured by a filter and dried at 105°C

 VS Volatile Solids, determined as weight loss from heating in air at 550°C

 VSS Volatile Suspended Solids, defined as dry solids captured on a filter and lost by heating in air at 550°C

 WAS Waste activated sludge

-ΔG Change in Gibbs energy
+$\Delta G$ Change in Gibbs energy